Why Every Endurance Athlete Should Go Keto …

 A second reason a ketogenic diet is beneficial is that it prevents gastric distress.
-Athletes in ketosis can perform well at a steady endurance pace, and can do so for many hours.
+Athletes in ketosis can perform well at a steady endurance pace and can do so for many hours.
 All the while consuming far fewer calories than carbohydrate-dependent competitors.
 As a result, ketosis is a good solution for athletes who struggle with gastric distress.
 During exercise lasting 9-24+ hours, changes in blood volume, heat stress, and hydration status can slow or halt gut motility.
 This is a problem when you are consuming large amounts of carbohydrates.
-The fluid and food stays in the gut too long creates the gas, bloating, and nausea.
-GI problems are the leading cause of DNFs in ultramaraton events.
-The prevention of gastric distress make dietary ketosis a solution for ultra-distance athletes.
+The fluid and food stay in the gut for too long to create gas, bloating, and nausea.
+GI problems are the leading cause of DNFs in ultramarathon events.
+The prevention of gastric distress makes dietary ketosis a solution for ultra-distance athletes.

 Problems with Muscle Wasting

 The third problem with excessive carbohydrates is high fasting glucose levels.
 This leads to decreased muscle mass.
 The fancy term for this process called sarcopenia.
 Chronic endurance exercise is not sufficient to maintain muscle mass or function if you consume a high carbohydrate diet.
 A ketogenic diet is a protein and muscle sparing.
 No one wants to be a scrawny and weak, especially as we age.